laramiedunlap/package_analyzer/README.md

 1. For each counterparty excel format, add column mapping values to packages.json (outer key== name/abbr, inner key-val pairs are column mappings from theirs to ours)
 2. Add `counterparty_abbr`_resolver child class to column_map.py, add any custom logic that needs to be performed on a column inside the class with a `ColResolver.column_method` decorater.
 See column_map.py for examples.
 3. Write instantiation and orchestration into loantape.py file
-4. If counterparty changes or updates clolumn headers, simply add the new key-value pairs to the packages.json file (do not delete old mapping)
+4. If counterparty changes or updates column headers, simply add the new key-value pairs to the packages.json file (do not delete old mapping)
-5.

 ## Version 1.0.1 Additions
 ___
 - ~~Paginate app, write up to date col resolves for the existing packages~~